junga-com/bg-atom-tree-view-toolbar/README.md

 # bg-tree-view-toolbar package

+#### 2020-09 Update
+This project uses the bg-atom-utils npm package which now installs a number of extensions to the atom.* API objects.
+I think that they are unlikely to cause problems, but if you experience any, please take the time to create an issue on this package to let me know.
+I am very interested in addressing any issues quickly.

+## Summary
 This adds a toolbar to the top of the Atom tree-view.
-It comes with four buttons that can to turned on/off in the settings view.
-You can also add your own buttons by using the service in your own package or in your init.js.
+It comes with some builtin buttons that can to turned on/off in this package's settings page.
+You can also add your own buttons by using one of its APIs in your own package or in your init.js.

+This package also includes a number of enhancements to the bundled tree-view package.
+Those should be a part of that package and I have made PR on that project for at least one of them but it looks like it will take some time for it to be accepted if ever.
+So any enhancement that patches the tree-view code at runtime can be turned on/off in this package's setting page under the 'Dynamic Patches' section.
+Note that some of these new tree-view features add configuration settings to the tree-view settings page so go there to configure those features once they are enabled on this page.

-This package also includes a style that makes the color of the selected tree item highlight change when the tree view has the focus so that you can more easily tell where the focus is in your workspace.
+This package includes a CSS style that makes the color of the selected tree item highlight change when the tree view has the focus so that you can more easily tell where the focus is in your workspace.
+That is not controllable through a setting, but you could change it by overriding it in your styles.less file.

 ![A screenshot of toolbar in action](./bg-tree-view-toolbar.png)